stackleader/stackleader.github.io/_posts/2016-05-20-dependency-injection-and-osgi.markdown

 by introducing a dependency injection system that is designed for dealing with the dynamic nature of OSGi services.

 #### What is Dependency Injection?
-I often like to introduce new developers to dependency injection frameworks by emphasizing that a dependency injection framework is a system that takes on the responsibility of instantiating objects on your behalf and optionally "injecting" this managed object with references to any other managed objects it has expressed a dependency on.
-Put more formally, dependency injection is a form of "inversion of control" where instead of an object taking on the responsibility of building or locating it's dependencies, they are provided (i.e. injected) to the object by the dependency injection framework.
+It is much easier to explain what dependency injection is once one understands it to be a feature of an object lifecycle management framework.
+The more formal definitions tend to overlook this bit of context.
+Put somewhat more formally, dependency injection is a form of "inversion of control" where instead of an object being passed all of its dependencies through its constructor, or through building or manually locating them, they are provided (i.e. injected) to the object by the dependency injection framework.
+For any of this to be possible, the object that is being "injected" with its dependencies must be managed by the dependency injection framework (i.e. it will be instantiated by the framework).